HabanaAI/Model-References/PyTorch/generative_models/stable-diffusion/README.md

 This implementation is based on the following paper - [High-Resolution Image Synthesis with Latent Diffusion Models](https://arxiv.org/abs/2112.10752).

 ### How to use
+Users acknowledge and understand that the models referenced by Habana are mere examples for models that can be run on Gaudi.
-Users bear sole liability and responsibility to follow and comply with any third party licenses, and Habana Labs disclaims and will bear no liability with respect to users’ use or compliance with third party licenses.
+Users bear sole liability and responsibility to follow and comply with any third party licenses pertaining to such models, and Habana Labs disclaims and will bear no any warranty or liability with respect to users' use or compliance with such third party licenses.

 ## Setup
 Please follow the instructions provided in the [Gaudi Installation Guide](https://docs.habana.ai/en/latest/Installation_Guide/index.html) to set up the environment including the `$PYTHON` environment variable.